8 Fun Ways to Beat Cabin Fever with the Kids

-Indoor Snowball fight.
+- Indoor Snowball fight.
 My mom has a great basket of white pompoms at her house.
-Every time we go to visit my kiddos love to pretend they are having an indoor snowball fight.
-I also have a fun blog about how to make a pretend snow ball fight inside be educational.
+Every time we go to visit my kiddos loves to pretend they are having an indoor snowball fight.
+I also have a fun blog about how to make a pretend snowball fight inside be educational.

 - Mirror, Mirror.
 This is a copy game.
 You do one thing and get your kiddos to stand in front of you and match what you do.
 Another way to adapt this is playing it like Simon Says (less moving for mom!)

 I hope you enjoyed all these wonderful ideas about how to beat cabin fever with the kids this winter.